Oregon Court Records

 How Likely is Jail Time After a First DUI in Oregon?

 Not likely.
-In most cases, instead of jail time for first-time DUII offenders, what the court does is to sentence the offender to informal probation like community service.
-A first DUII violator will have 80 hours of community service.
+In most cases, instead of jail time for first-time DUII offenders, the court typically sentences them to informal probation like community service.
+A first DUII violator may have up to 80 hours of community service.

 What are the Typical Penalties for a DUI Conviction in Oregon?